11 Facts About Chickens

-Chickens are some of the most understood animals on the planet, yet they’re some of the most loveable animals.
-These facts will prove it.
+Chickens are some of the most misunderstood animals on the planet, yet they’re also some of the most loveable animals.
+These facts about chickens will prove it.

 Similar to dogs and cats who may act like they’re chasing something while asleep, chickens also have very vivid dreams!
 Chickens experience rapid-eye movement (REM) sleep, but researchers don’t yet know what they dream about.
 We can only imagine!

 3. Chickens pass down information

 It’s not just your grandparents or parents who can show you the shortcuts to life—such as the best way to cook spinach or the best cleaning methods.
 Chickens pass down knowledge from generation to generation if given the chance to do so.

 4. Chickens chirp to their eggs